 - 1. Refer to SA-3110, Application Process. - 2.
 Applicants may apply for SCD and MAD at the same time. - 3.
-Refer a/b to the Social Security Office for SSI reapplication since his/her condition may have changed. - 4.
+Refer a/b to the Social Security Office for SSI reapplication since the a/b's condition may have changed. - 4.
 When an a/b applies for SCD only, submit the following materials to DDS stapled together in the order listed: - a.
 DMA-4037, Disability Determination Transmittal - b.
 DMA-5009, Social History Summary - c.
 DSS-1653, Report of Medical Examination